 This is an amazing story because so many founders dream of building billion-dollar companies, and Sahil is sharing with us that there are other ways to be successful.
 Also, the story to let go of everyone on his team and then rebuild it was intriguing to read.

 This newsletter is worth checking out as Arvid walked us through his entire thought process in approaching pricing for his new SaaS product.
 His newsletter documents his thoughts in building his latest venture, permanentlink.
-It is so thorough that each newsletter feels like a lesson in an intensive bootcamp, lots of insights that provoke your thoughts about your own product.
+It is so thorough that each newsletter feels like a lesson in an intensive bootcamp, with lots of insights that provoke your thoughts about your own product.

 B) Learnings from failures